thoeni/godocset-create/README.md

 ## GoDocset Create

-GoDocset create allows can generate GoDoc Docset in the format required by offline doc tools like Dash.
+GoDocset create allows you to generate GoDoc Docset in the format required by offline doc tools such as Dash.

 Docs can be pulled down from Github both from public and private repositories within an organisation.